-When meeting with an estate planning attorney, you are probably thinking about how you want your assets to be distributed to your loved ones after your death.
+When meeting with a Wilmington estate planning attorney, you are probably thinking about how you want your assets to be distributed to your loved ones after your death.

 One study conducted by Experian in 2016 found that 73% of America will die with debt.
 In fact, the same study determined that the average American will die owing over $12,000 to creditors.
 Add in a mortgage, and the average debt burden soars to over $60,000.